jimburton/huffman-java/README.md

 If we use a fixed-length code we can encode this data in about 37.5KB.
 If we use a variable-length code and assign the shortest code to the most frequently used characters, we can encode it in just 28KB.
+(Note that in the table below the code for each character is made up of the *bits* 1 and 0, not made the *characters*, each of which occupies at least 8 bits depending on the encoding.)

 ![Fixed and variable length codes](etc/images/codes.png)

 It should be clear that in order to decode a stream of variable-length codes, no code should be a prefix of any other.
-We can create the variable-length codes using a binary tree (not a search tree) called a *Huffman Tree*.
-In a Huffman Tree the leaves contain the data, which is a character and its frequency.
+We can create the variable-length codes using a binary tree (not a search tree) called a *Huffman tree*.
+In a Huffman tree the leaves contain the data, which is a character and its frequency.
 Internal nodes are labelled with the combined frequencies of their children.